Gmprado78/lab-4/README.md

-# lab-4
+# lab4
-This is my lab 4 repository
+This is the lab-4 repository I created.